freaktechnik/justintv-stream-notifications/aboutconfig.md

  - `panel_maxHeight`(Default: 400) The maximal height in pixels of the panel.
  - `twitch_clientID` Twitch developer application client ID.
  - `youtube_apiKey` YouTube public application API key.

+Any other settings in this branch are either available through the add-on settings in the add-ons manager or no longer have any effect.